michael-schlueter/cc-personal-budget/README.md

 ```
 3. Run the app typing
 ```
-npm run dev
+node index.js
 ```
 in your terminal and visit localhost:3000 in your browser.
+To read the API documentation visit localhost:3000/api-docs in your browser.